Atlas of Digital Architecture

 The units are informative, but they are also meant to be thought-provoking.

 In the Introduction, the impressive intellectual panache of the young Renaissance nobleman Pico de la Mirandola and his Oration On The Dignity of Mankind are presented and discussed.
 Just as Pico over five hundred years ago, we are currently entering a new age, the digital age.
 To cope with the changes this new era brings about, we need to take stock, just as Pico did.
 And we need to boldly look ahead: The era we are embarking on requires a new kind of thinking, a Digital Renaissance.

 This course is intended for students as well as professionals of architecture or other design oriented disciplines.
 No prior knowledge is necessary other than a basic familiarity with computers and an interest in digital methods and tools in architecture and design.

-The course is composed of five weekly lessons.
-Each lesson is independent and can be understood without having previously studied any of the other lessons.
-A questionnaire at the end of each lesson is taken to ensure and consolidate participant's understanding of the content covered.
+The course is composed of five weekly units.
+Each units is independent and can be understood without having previously studied any of the other units.
+A questionnaire at the end of each units is taken to ensure and consolidate participant's understanding of the content covered.